You are Here: Home > FAQ's

 6. Are there any drugs that can cure brain damage ?

-Mental retardation is an irreversible condition.
+intellectual disability is an irreversible condition.
 The damage caused to the brain is permanent.
-With available knowledge and techniques for management and treatment of mental retardation, no drugs have been found to repair the damage occurred to the brain.
+With available knowledge and techniques for management and treatment of intellectual disability, no drugs have been found to repair the damage occurred to the brain.

 TOP

-7. What are the chances of producing a mentally retarded baby if one marries within close relations ?
+7. What are the chances of producing a intellectually disabled baby if one marries within close relations ?

-Data reported from various clinics in the country show that in 60% of the cases identified as mentally retarded, causes can be attributed to generic disorders.
-Consanguineous marriages i.e. marriage between uncle-niece, nephew-aunt, first cousins or related cousins have greater chances of producing a child with generic disorders including mental retardation.
-In case there is already a child with mental retardation, the parents should seek genetic counseling before planning to have another child.
+Data reported from various clinics in the country show that in 60% of the cases identified as intellectually disabled, causes can be attributed to generic disorders.
+Consanguineous marriages i.e. marriage between uncle-niece, nephew-aunt, first cousins or related cousins have greater chances of producing a child with generic disorders including intellectual disability.
+In case there is already a child with intellectual disability, the parents should seek genetic counseling before planning to have another child.

 TOP